 Support & Resources

-ParentSquare (download via iOS | Android ) This app will be used for school communication, via email, text and app notifications.
-ParentSquare automatically generates an account for each parent, using their preferred email address and phone number.
+Communications: ParentSquare (download via iOS | Android ) This app is used for school communication, via email, text and app notifications.
 We encourage parents to download the mobile app and update their account preferences for when and you get notified.
 Instructional videos on ParentSquare can be found in the Parent Resources tab on your school web pages.

-Our students, families, and team members are continuing to experience traumatic and inequitable effects of the pandemic.
+Health & Wellness Our students, families, and team members are continuing to experience traumatic and inequitable effects of the pandemic.
 We will prioritize socio-emotional support to our students and families through specific curriculum, peer circles and advisory meetings, and regular one-on-one check-ins between students and KIPP staff.

 KIPP Support Line We will also continue the KIPP Family Support line that was launched in March 2020 to support families with non-academic needs.
 Feel free to connect with our team to learn about additional resources available to you.